 - When an increase in back pressure is seen.

 - If reduced column performance is observed.

-- Before first time use or after long term storage.

 - Between runs when the same column is used for purification of different proteins to prevent possible cross-contamination.

-- After every run with real feed.

 CIP protocol

 The metal ion stripped column can be cleaned by the following procedures.